AI For Orthodontists

 Recover consults from calls you already earned

 SEO, referrals, social proof, and dentist relationships already created intent.
-The phone path keeps that intent from disappearing during lunch, peak clinic, and after hours.
+The phone path keeps parent and adult consult demand from disappearing during lunch, peak clinic, and after hours.

 Reduce repetitive front-desk interruptions